aswinaus/ML/README.md

 Sensitive to the prompt wording of reference texts.

-2️⃣ Fine-Tuned Classifier Logic (What we have now after supervised fine tuning on labelled dataset)
+**2️) Fine-Tuned Classifier Logic (What we have now after supervised fine tuning on labelled dataset)**

 **Goal:** predict explicit class probabilities learned from labeled examples (problem, solution, topic, year).

 **
-🔹 Mechanism
+Mechanism
 **

 Start from a pretrained model (like E5) and add a classification head (a small linear layer mapping embeddings → logits for 4 classes).

 Fine-tune on labeled pairs: